 This private island resort spoils guests when it comes to the amazing flats fishing and luxury amenities.
 However, the lodge offers some great options for non-angling activities.
 With the lodge’s concierge services, guests can arrange for a hike through the woods, a tour of Red Bay Village, take a windsurfing lesson, meander the flats in a sea kayak, or snorkel the warm Caribbean waters.

 For diving, Kamalame can cater to any skill level.
 Onsite PADI courses are available and well as online.
 Guests can dive at one of the lodge’s various dive sites.
 Explore the barrier reef swimming through chasms of coral.
 King Kong Blue Hole is a popular spot where divers can spot parrotfish, jacks, and sea fans.
 The diving in Belize is possibly the best in the world.
-If you come for the fishing or just for the diving, in either case, you’ll have an experience you won’t forget.
+If you come for fishing or just for the diving, in either case, you’ll have an experience you won’t forget.

 Incredible flats fishing paired with activities suited for everyone makes Stella Maris Resort a bucket list destination.
 This secluded resort offers ecotour packages of its own providing a Sandy Cay, Exuma boat excursion.
 Island hopping offers and adventure while interacting with the local wildlife.
 Borrow a bicycle, take a sea kayak or sailboat out on the flats, or explore a cave.